fortis-07/3-tier-eks-app-on-EKS-/README.md

-# 📘 Comprehensive Guide: Deploying a 3-Tier Application on Amazon EKS with Ingress and Cloudflare
+# 📘  3-Tier Application Deployment on Amazon EKS with Ingress and Cloudflare

 ---